I don’t usually write as a hired gun.

 On the other hand, I could be persuaded to write articles, even books, on subjects which interest me, if somebody will pay the bills.
 I won’t do anything if someone is has already done it, or is likely to.
 It has to be original, or fill a gap.

 The Natural Garden Book was commissioned by Gaia Books as a companion to its highly successful Natural House Book in 1991.
 The rest of this web site doesn’t suggest that I was actually a gardener for many years, but it was so, and I have kept my hand in.
 The book took me about two years to research and write, with some help from my colleague Jeremy Light and the clever environmental writer Chris Madsen.
-I was extremely annoyed by the crass editing that Gaia undertook to turn it from a highly original work to a standardised coffee-table book they thought would sell better in the USA, but enough survived for it to have UK, US and Australian editions and be translated into Spanish, Japanese and Polish.
+I was somewhat annoyed by the crass editing that turned it from a highly original work to a standardised coffee-table book the publishers thought would sell better in the USA, but enough survived for it to have UK, US and Australian editions and be translated into Spanish, Japanese and Polish.
 Although now out of print, it achieved a certain minority cult status and is fondly remembered.

 Incidentally, I could do this again, but if I did I would partner with my real partner Jill Fenwick, who is a gardener, plantswoman and garden designer just different enough from me to generate fruitful arguments.
 Perhaps for example blood-on-the-carpet scenes would alternate with kiss-and-make-up.